prisma/prisma-examples/node-graphql-auth/README.md

 To deploy your service to a demo server (rather than locally with Docker), follow these steps:

-- Run the following commands:
+- Run the following command:
   ```
-  cd prisma
-  prisma deploy --new
+  yarn prisma deploy --new
   ```
 - In the interactive CLI wizard:
   - Select the **Demo server**